Commercial

 - Mount TandemVu where the overview scene is genuinely worth keeping stable all the time.

-- Do not let the specialist branch become the excuse for weak fixed camera coverage at gates, roller doors, office entries, or number-plate points.
+- Do not let the specialist camera become the excuse for weak fixed coverage at gates, roller doors, office entries, or number-plate points.

 - Check the network, PoE, and recorder path early.
 More advanced specialist cameras belong in a system that has the NVR and storage to support them properly.